rust-lang/book/src/ch09-02-vectors.md

 Now that we know how to make vectors, knowing how to read their contents is a good next step.
 There are two ways to reference a value stored in a vector.
-We've added in the return types for extra clarity:
+We've annotated the types of the values that are returned from these functions for extra clarity:

 ```rust
 let v = vec![1, 2, 3, 4, 5];